jordanstidham/Additional-Projects/README.md

 # Projects
+Created for: Academics, The Oak Ridge Institute for Science and Education (ORISE) Workforce Development Programs

-A collection of other miscellaneous projects.
+A collection of other targeted projects and communications.